-The Texas State University Records Retention Schedule (RRS), as certified by the Texas State Library and Archives Commission (TSLAC) Records Management Assistance unit, is the official policy for retaining and disposing of university records.
-See State Agency Bulletin Number Four: State Records Management Laws.
+The Texas State Records Retention Schedule (RRS), as certified by the Texas State Library and Archives Commission (TSLAC) Records Management Assistance unit, is the official policy for retaining and disposing of university records (see State Agency Bulletin 4: State Records Management Laws).

 The RRS applies to all university records, regardless of format.

 The RRS is designed to accommodate changes in state and federal laws regarding records retention requirements.
-To avoid conflicting retention periods and outdated retention information, university policy and procedure statements (such as UPPS, PPS, and OL documents) should not specify retention periods and should instead refer only to the record series number and title as listed on the RRS.
+To avoid conflicting retention periods and outdated retention information, university policy and procedure statements (UPPS) (such as UPPSs, divisional policy and procedure statements (PPSs), and OL documents) should not specify retention periods and should instead refer only to the record series number and title as listed on the RRS.
 Should conflicts arise, the RRS is the authoritative source for records retention guidance.

 In the event of conflicting retention periods within the RRS, such as when a record serves more than one function or when multiple records are gathered to serve a single function, default to the longest retention period.

-As events warrant, specific records or record series may be selected for audit, requested per the Public Information Act, held per a litigation hold notice, or involved in another action.
-When a record is involved in an action, disposition activity for that record will cease until the action is complete.
+As events warrant, specific records or record series may be selected for audit, requested per the Public Information Act, held per a records hold notice, or involved in another action.
+When a record is involved in an action, disposition activity for those records will cease until the action is complete.

-As events warrant, The Texas State University System (TSUS) Office of General Counsel may issue a litigation hold notice (also known as a Notice of Preservation of Records) to specific individuals or units with instructions to cease records disposition activity related to specific records series.
+As events warrant, The Texas State University System (TSUS) Office of General Counsel may issue a records hold notice to specific individuals or units with instructions to cease records disposition activity related to specific records series.
 Recipients of the hold notice must immediately comply with all hold-related instructions, including those from the TSUS Office of the General Counsel and Information Technology (IT), and will suspend any personal practices that would alter or destroy any recorded information related to the hold request.
-Note that a litigation hold notice does not simply expire; the hold must be specifically lifted in writing by the TSUS Office of the General Counsel.
+Note that a records hold notice does not simply expire; the hold must be specifically lifted in writing by the TSUS Office of the General Counsel.
 When the hold is officially lifted in writing by the TSUS Office of the General Counsel, routine records disposition activity may resume.

-In the event that a function of the university ceases, the supervising office takes responsibility for the records of the ceased function.
+When an employee separates, or in the event that a position or function of the university ceases, the supervising office takes responsibility for those records.
 Records must be accessible throughout the full retention period, and records must be retained and disposed according to the RRS.

-Records stored in approved university electronic repositories will be created, maintained, and retained, and disposition will be initiated by the records owners or administrators.
-Database administrators assume the responsibility for maintaining the integrity of the records in the system by ensuring the system meets the technical requirements set forth by the State of Texas in State Agency Bulletin Number One: Electronic Records Standards and Procedures.
+Records stored in approved university electronic repositories will be created, maintained, retained, and disposition will be initiated by the records owners or administrators.
+Database administrators assume the responsibility for maintaining the integrity of the records in the system by ensuring the system meets the technical requirements set forth by the State of Texas in State Agency Bulletin 1: Electronic Records Standards and Procedures.

 Record – recorded information, in any format, created or received in the course of performing university business and maintained as evidence of and information about the transaction of university business.
-This information meets the definition of a state record in the Texas Government Code, Texas Government Code, §441.031 and §441.180.
+This information meets the definition of a state record in the Government Code, §441.031 and §441.180.

 Electronic Record – a university record that exists in a computer-readable format.
-Information that meets the definition of a state record in the Texas Government Code, Texas Government Code, §441.031 and §441.180, and is maintained in electronic format for computer processing, including the product of computer processing of the information.
+Information that meets the definition of a state record in Government Code, §441.031 and §441.180, and is maintained in electronic format for computer processing, including the product of computer processing of the information.
 Electronic records are governed by the RRS, regardless of format or location.

-Record Owner – the person ultimately responsible for managing university records.
+Record Owner – persons ultimately responsible for managing university records.
 According to the State of Texas, the agency head is the person ultimately responsible for the creation, retention, access, and disposition of all university records.
-Members of the executive and academic leadership team are also considered records owners (vice presidents, provost, deans, etc.).
+Members of the executive and academic leadership team are also considered records owners (e.g., deans, vice presidents, provost and vice president for Academic Affairs, etc.).